Mad-Zoo-Events/solarflare/README.md

 ### Effects

-#### Particle Effects

-Particle effects can be displayed in the Minecraft world in three different ways:

-- at a single point
-- at a range of points
-- in a cuboid with a specified density and optional randomization
-- in a complex shape described by a mathematical equation

-They can either be triggered once or toggles on and off.

 #### Dying Dragon Effect

 The dying dragon effect is an amazing purple-laser-beam animation which continuously gets more intense and blinding for as long as it's turned on.

 The effect originates from a specified point and can be toggled on and off with the additional option to restart the animation.

-#### Timeshift Effect

-The timeshift effect lets you control the daylight cycle in the game.
-You can specify which portion of one Minecraft day to skip ahead or rewind per second.
-It's a continuous effect that can be turned on and off.

-You can trigger as many timeshift effects at the same time as you want.
-A neat side-effect of this is that the moon's shape reacts to that as it skips along the server time as well.
-For instance if you skip ahead and rewind with the exact same amount at the same time, the moon just rapidly skips through its cycles without the time of the day actually changing.
-Add a third time skip on top of that, and you have days flying by with a frenzy moon!

-#### Potion Effect

-You can apply one or multiple Minecraft potion effects to every player in the world at the same time.

-This can be used to turn the lights off with blindness, give players night vision (these two are a good combination), make them glow, become invisible (another combo that looks really cool), move really fast, get nausea...
-You get the idea.

 #### Laser Effect